Abdullahsab3/scala-native-intro/readme.md

 [@scalanativeInternals].
 Given that Scala Native compiles code directly to machine code before its execution and this code gets executed natively on the host machine, the startup time of Scala Native programs is significantly lower than Scala programs that run on the JVM.
-Scala Native also offers the possibility to interoperate with low-level languages such as C.

-Scala Native is going to be used in my thesis in order to optimize analyses created by MAF, given that MAF is implemented using Scala.
+Scala Native also offers the possibility to interoperate with low-level languages such as C, which will be discussed later in this guide.

 # The Scala Native Pipeline